PrincetonUniversity/STELLOPT/STELLOPT.md

  | -tri FILE1 FILE2 | NONE | Use FILE1 and FILE2 to set Min and Max bounds respectively (used in hyperplane mapping mode) |
  | -xvec_file FILE1 | NONE | Use FILE1 to initialize population for Differential Evolution and Particle Swarm runs. |
  | -help | NONE | Print help message |

+ Also note that we provide a helper utility `xvmec2stel` whicn can generate a template `OPTIMUM` namelist based on an `INDATA` namelist.

 ------------------------------------------------------------------------